atlarge-research/wta-tools/adapter/spark/README.md

   These are intercepted by the `SparkListenerAPI`.
 - **Label 2:** RPC messages sent using the `SparkPluginAPI` for executors to communicate any additional information to the driver-side of the plugin.
-- **Label 3:** The task scheduler is responsible for sending tasks to each executor, at each stage, the task scheduler gets sets of tasks from the DAG to run.
+- **Label 3:** At each stage, the task scheduler gets sets of tasks from the DAG and the task scheduler sends the tasks to each executor.
 - **Label 4:** Once the job has ended, all objects will be serialised into parquet format.

 ## Installation and Usage